(Originally posed 6/4/20; updated 7/15/20)

 (Note: Because of Toyota’s crazy distribution system in the U.S., the destination fee for cars distributed in its 10-state Southeast Toyota and Gulf States Toyota regions can differ from the amount the rest of the country pays.)

-Toyota hasn’t said anything yet, but there is some speculation that the 2021 RAV4 Prime – like the plug-in hybrid Prius Prime, initially will be offered only in California and the other ZEV states that have adopted California’s zero emissions vehicle mandate and actively promote plug-in electric vehicles.
+Toyota says the 2021 RAV4 Prime will be sold in all 50 states, but expect the bulk of the first year’s shipments to go to the ZEV states that have adopted California’s zero emissions vehicle mandate and actively promote plug-in electric vehicles.

 As was the case with the RAV4 Hybrid when it launched with the new design and platform as a 2019 model, there also is expected to be greater demand than supply in the first months, which likely will lead to dealer-demanded premiums.

 TheGreenCarGuy cautions against paying extra for a car that will quickly lose a lot of value, thanks to standard depreciation and, with PHEVs, the uncertainty second buyers might have about battery longevity.
 If you can wait until pricing returns to normal, it’s a good idea to do so.
 And the more people who wait, the quicker those premium demands will disappear.

 Cheaper Than It Seems